- MIT & Harvard COVID-19 Resources

 - Seidman Prize for MD Research Mentorship: Dr. Leo L. Tsai

 Note that given the cancellation of the HST Spring Dinner, we will be having a video award presentation with remarks from winners and nominees.
-More details will be forthcoming so that we can honor these community members for all their service.

 Please join us in sending a huge HST Congratulations to these six members of our community!